clarkevansteenderen/spede_sampler_R/README.md

 10. Under the **Select Group Column:** dropdown menu, select **predefined_group**.
 Leave the **Select Smaple Name Column** selected from the second dropdown menu.
 11. Click the **RUN GMYC** button.
 12. Once the analysis is complete, select the **View Data** tab.
 13. The **Print** button in the **Print all data to the screen** displays the number of clusters and entities recorded for each of the 10 iteration files, and the **Print** button in the **Print summary statistics to the screen** panel displays the average, standard deviation, minimum, and maximum values for this data.
 Both of these dataframes can be downloaded as .csv files.
+These are the results using the 25% resampled data:

 | statistic        | clusters    | entities   |
 |-----------      |-------|----- |